Payments Management

 1. Select the Credit Card type from the Payment Method drop down.

-If the patron has made a previous credit card payment, the previous credit card type, number, and expire date will display as the default.
-Refer to the Payment section of Code Tables for defining the credit card types.
+Refer to the Payment Methods section of the Code Tables for defining the credit card types.

 3. The Payment Amount will reflect the new amount due.